Vicken-Ghoubiguian/pepperApplications/README.md

 <a name="presentation_of_this_repos"></a>
 ## Presentation of this repos

 This repos contains all applications which may be installed on the IMERIR's Pepper robot.
-This applications are used by the school, in different events like trade shows, events, open houses, conferences and more.
+This applications are used by the school, in different events like trade shows, open houses, conferences and more.
+As the mascot and ambassador of IMERIR, the robot can dance, make all kinds of demonstrations, as well as react to different words, to different emotions and gestures.

 <a name="what_is_this_repos_structure"></a>
 ## What is this repos' structure ?